leonis/pgpool2-container/README.md

 **PGPOOL_PORT** - The port used by pgpool2 to listen for client connections. (default: 5432)

 **PGPOOL_BACKENDS** - A comma separated list of PostgeSQL server backends.
 The format for each backend is as follows: INDEX:HOST:PORT (default: 1:localhost:5432)

+**PGPOOL_MEMCACHED** - A comma separated of Memcached.
+The format is as follows: HOST:PORT (default: localhost:11211)